facing-dev/vue-facing-decorator/docs/quick-start/quick-start.md

 If you don't want to use Single-File components, this is another choice.
 It use `.ts` file to define component and import template from `.tsx` file.

-> It also requires to export component as `default`.

 > Make style effective by webpack loaders as usual.

 [](./code-separated-files-tsx/Comp.render.tsx ':include :type=code tsx')